Elgg/Elgg/mod/search/README.txt

 	annotations, or private data it must register a search hook itself.

-2. SEARCH AND YOUR PLUGIN
+2. SEARCH AND CUSTOM PLUGINS

 	* To appear in search you must register your entity type and subtype by saying in your plugin's init function: